dongyangli/hackathon/README.md

 Recommended system: Desktop/Mobile

-The web application is [here](https://uclahilahack.herokuapp.com).
+Access the web application [here](https://uclahilahack.herokuapp.com).
 You can choose multiple securities and multiple fields for the securities.
 For each security chosen, we will generate one csv file for you.

-To run the code locally, you need to have python(2.7+) and Flask installed.
+To run the code locally, you need to have Python (2.7+) and Flask installed.
 Clone the repo and run `python app.py` in shell.
 Then open Safari and type in `localhost:5000`.